 Ease of Use by Both Technical and Non-Technical Users

 You might think, integration is definitely a topic for geeks, but that doesn’t mean it should only be restricted to a certain IT cubicle in your organization.
 The beauty of an integration tool must be reflected in the way it can be handled by both technical and business users alike.
-Maybe choose tools that have both drag-and-drop interfaces or low-code configurations so that all kinds of people can use it with equal ease.
+Maybe choose tools that have both drag-and-drop interfaces or low-code configurations so that all kinds of people can use them with equal ease.

 Number of Supported Applications

 Since all we are talking about here are different Jira integrations, it means at the other end you can already imagine a wide range of applications.
-Be it another Jira instance or ServiceNow, Azure DevOps, Salesforce and much more.
+Be it another Jira instance or ServiceNow, Azure DevOps, Salesforce, and much more.

 This is a checklist point for obvious reasons, the more applications the tool supports, the more possibility of you having to connect with just another of your department or a new supplier/ customer altogether.

 The Facebook and Whatsapp outage is sufficient evidence of the reality of downtimes and failures.
 They are just a part and parcel of a software application’s life.
 So you can’t run away from them but can definitely choose a tool that can hopefully outrun them.